santiagosayshey/Brain-Two/Dictionarry/Profiles/Combos.md

    - A/V driven selection for remuxes

 4. **Immutable**:
-- Grab once, never touch again
+- Grab once, never upgrade
 - First grab is usually the best grab

 ### Combined Categories: